GitoriousLispBackup/eql/README.txt

 To run a Lisp file without top-level, do:
     eql examples/2-clock

+(If you don't see the application window, it might be in the background.
+Use your taskbar to show it.)

 If you start the EQL executable without arguments, it will start the usual ECL top-level (without processing Qt events).